toddbranch/ECE382/labs/lab3/lcd_notes.md

 7. You need to set the DD RAM to what address on the LCD you are writing to.
 After you set the initial address, an address counter inside the LCD's microcontroller automatically increments.
 You don't have to send another address until you want to use the next line.
 Figure 3 of the KS0066U datasheet shows the address for each position.
 Remember you have a two-line, 8 position display.
 The datasheet also covers larger LCD units.

 8. The shift mode is very messy to use unless your message is 8 characters or less.
 If you shift a long message, the eighth character 'falls off' the end instead of being shifted into the ninth position.
-This may be useful for A Functionality.

 9. You must use a loop when displaying characters to the LCD.
 The loop should read a character from your string and send it to the LCD.